I started feeding a raw diet to some of my cats when the medical management of each's particular problem seemed to not be working anymore.

 Piper was being managed for 5 yrs worth of end stage kidney disease with Clavamox.
 She couldn't stomach any of the veterinary diets for kidneys.
 She was vomiting daily, losing weight, and seeming miserable.
 I took her off the Clavamox, which helped for a while with the vomiting.
 Then her kidney values rose above normal and she started vomiting again.

 So I read some about raw diets and decided to try it for these at risk cats since they were having trouble anyway.
 They both love the food, which we introduced slowly.
 Since that change, I have weaned Coober off all meds and have been taking him to shows.
 Piper's bloodwork has returned to normal, even though her kidneys are the size of small grapes.
-She has stopped vomiting, except for hairballs, and is gaining weight.
+She has stopped vomiting, except for hairballs, is gaining weight, and is HAPPY.

-I am also starting the new kittens on it and having much less problem with diarrhea from unknown causes.
-They are all doing so well!! [knock on wood]
+I am starting the new kittens on it and having much less problem with diarrhea from unknown causes.
+They are all doing so well!! [knock on wood] I will sometimes start adding a bit of canned, no grain, quality processed food (Wellness)to get them used to the idea.
+They most often leave it, because they like the raw so well.

 The recipe I use is from Feline Future.
 It is for using the whole, dressed chicken carcass.
-Look for the recipe link part way down the main "About Cats" page.
+You can purchase the premade dry mix to add your own meat to here TC Feline